Jonatan-Chaverri/velum-network/README.md

 - trigger confidential purchases
 - manage agent identities and access

-## Architecture Direction
+## Architecture

 Velum sits between agent infrastructure and payment infrastructure.
 It does not replace agent runtimes.

-It adds:
+It provides:

 - payment identity
 - confidential settlement